Manpreet3138/Pokedex/replit.md

 ## Overview

 This is a full-stack Pokédex application that allows users to search for Pokémon by name or ID.
 The backend is built with Java and Spring Boot, serving as a proxy/cache layer to the public PokéAPI.
-The frontend is a vanilla JavaScript single-page application with a modern, dark-themed UI.
+The frontend is a vanilla JavaScript single-page application with a modern, dark-themed UI with a Pokémon background.
 The application implements an in-memory LRU cache with TTL expiration to optimize API calls and reduce load on the external PokéAPI service.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (November 25, 2025)

+- Added image download feature: Users can download official Pokémon artwork to their device
+- Reduced box opacity to 50% for better background visibility
+- Added Pokémon background image (collage with Ash, Pikachu, and various Pokémon)
+- Implemented multi-Pokémon search (comma-separated names/IDs)
+- Removed subtitle and hint text lines for cleaner UI
+- Changed "Pokédex" title to dark blue

 ## System Architecture